KenjxJJ/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 13-symbolic_link
-Script that create symbolic link to /bin/ls.
+Script that creates symbolic link to /bin/ls.
 Create link with a name __ls__

+# 14-copy_html
+Script that copy html from working directory to parent directory